ForgeFlow/web/web_company_background_color/readme/CONFIGURE.rst

 Go to *Settings / Users & Companies* and select the company.
-In the field 'Background color' select the background of your choice.
+Set a company logo or in the section 'Navbar' select the background of your choice.